About Blue Marine Foundation (BLUE)

 Overfishing poses a huge threat to our oceans.
 We define a sustainable fishery as one that allows for the regeneration of habitats and fish stocks including non-target species, that extracts fewer fish than are replenished naturally, and that does so in a non-destructive manner.

 - Protect critical marine habitats and wildlife from bottom-trawl and dredge fishing in Scotland.
-Join the campaign – Our Seas
+Join the Our Seas campaign.

-- Learn about sustainable fisheries.
+- Learn more about sustainable fisheries.
 The Lyme Bay fishery model was devised collaboratively by fishermen, scientists and conservationists to reduce environmental damage and improve sustainable livelihoods in the fishing industry.
 Watch the film!

 What can you do to help protect the ocean?